Gelmo/circleci-discord-orb-win/README.md

-# circleci-discord-orb
+# circleci-discord-orb-win
 A CircleCI orb for sending notifications and messages to Discord.
-For more information about how orbs work, see this [introduction](https://circleci.com/docs/2.0/orb-intro/).
+This version works on Windows executors For more information about how orbs work, see this [introduction](https://circleci.com/docs/2.0/orb-intro/).

 ## usage